ITimothyTrue/oascli/README.md

 # oascli

-oascli is a CLI tool for OpenAPI schema based Service, acting as a universal client to manage web services complying with OpenAPI specification.
-Besides being used standalone, it can run as MCP in both stdio and http modes to support AI agents working with web services.
+oascli is a CLI tool and universal client for OpenAPI-compliant web services.
+It can operate standalone or as a customizable MCP server — in either stdio or HTTP mode — enabling AI agents to interact with any service backed by an OpenAPI specification.

 <!-- more -->